 Upcoming Baptism Dates:

-Hosanna Church is pleased to offer baptism for kids ages infant-Grade 5.
-Infant/kids baptisms take place between services at the Lakeville and Shakopee campuses.
-Families are recognized and prayed for during our regular weekend services.
-The baptisms follow worship in a more intimate family baptism service.
+Hosanna Church is pleased to offer baptism for children ages infant-Grade 5.
+Infant/child baptisms take place in and around services at all of our campuses.
+Families are recognized and prayed for during regular weekend worship and recognized in a special baptism ceremony.
 Please note: a parent baptism class is required.
-Click here for Lakeville campus infant/kids baptism information.
-Click here for Shakopee campus infant/kids baptism information.
-For information about infant/kids baptism at the Northfield Campus, email Dean Swenson, Campus Pastor, at

 What We Believe About Baptism